helakhaddar/Budget-tracker/README.md

 # Budget Tracker

-A simple and clean budget tracking web app built with **Python** and **Streamlit**.
-Log your income and expenses, visualize your spending by category, and stay on top of your finances — all stored locally in a CSV file, no database required.
+A simple and clean budget tracking web app built with **Python** and **Streamlit** using Claude Code.
+It is used to log your income and expenses, visualize your spending by category, and stay on top of your finances — all stored locally in a CSV file, no database required.

 ---